digitalrebar/doc/deployment/install/google.rst

 Here are the steps:

 #.
-Figure out the system IP address.
+Figure out the system's IP address.
 #.
 If the root login is missing, then use ``./add-from-ssh`` to fix the credentials (our advanced scripts call this automatically).
 #. ``./run-in-system.sh --help`` to make sure all of the pre-req's are in place.
 #. ``./run-in-system.sh --deploy-admin=[system|local] --admin-ip=[my CIDR ip/subnet]``.
 Choose ``system`` for remote install and ``local`` for the current system.